datanav/docs/microservices.rst

 Optimistic locking with microservices
 *************************************
-**Starten av denne delen skal muligens være et annet sted i docs, men ligger her pr. nå**

-Optimistic locking in Sesam is a key component in bidirectional syncronization of golden records, the product of Sesam's Master Data Management (MDM) (**we should really have a section on MDM in Sesam...**).
+Optimistic locking in Sesam is a key component in bidirectional syncronization of golden records, the product of Sesam's Master Data Management.
 We utilize optimistic locking in order to minimize the chances of overwriting data in the target system Sesam has yet to import and process.

 **Use-case**:
 Imagine Sesam importing person data from systems A, B and C. They all undergo MDM in Sesam in order to create golden recods by combining the data from all three systems.
 Sesam have now created a new set of golden records which quality is potentionally much highar than the quality in the three source systems.
 We therefore wish to sync this data back to all three systems to achieve consistency on all levels.
 However, before sending the golden record #1 back to system A, someone updates the corresponding row in system A. We now risk overwriting those changes with our golden record, changes that really should be sent into Sesam's MDM for processing.